Assaulted cops call for mandatory sentencing

 He said the accounts of assaults highlighted the physical and psychological impacts on people who had been attacked.
 The data also showed some officers returned to duty despite still suffering from physical injuries which prevented them from performing everyday activities.

-“Most of the prisoners interviewed came from situations well known to lead to recidivist behavior.
+“Most of the prisoners interviewed came from situations well known to lead to recidivist behaviour.
 These include early interactions with the justice system, dysfunctional family environments, trauma, poor relationships, high levels of truancy, alcohol and drug use from an early age and low levels of paid employment,” said Dr Dawes.

 He said the outcome of the psychological profiling was not surprising, with police having higher self-esteem and self-control than the prisoners, and more respect for authority.